Agriculture in Moldova: Crop sector

 Crop production favoured 60-70% of total agricultural production over the period 2001–2012.
 There is a focus in this sector towards bulk raw materials for export, to both the Commonwealth of Independent States and EU.
 Low value-added crops dominate the sector, with 80% of the cultivated land area occupying cereal, oilseeds, sugar beet and fodder crops.
+As of 2014, Südzucker Moldova, a branch of the German Südzucker, accounted for 62% of Moldovan sugar production.

 Cereals in particular account for a high share of arable land, of 70% of total sown areas.
 Moldova's primary crops as a result of the importance of the cereal sector include wheat, barley, corn and rapeseed.
 Specifically, wheat, corn and barley occupy more than half of sown land area in Moldova.
 894,000 hectares of Moldova's land area were cultivated for cereals and legumes in 2011, grain maize in 455,500 of these hectares, and wheat in 301,800 hectares.
 In 2011, crop harvest produced 2,498,200 tons of cereals and leguminous crops for the period.
 The focus on cereal production has arisen from low capital requirements, reliable market demand and ease of large-scale mechanisation for production.

 Agricultural enterprises are more specialised in grain crop production, as well as sunflower, grapes and sugar beet.
 This differs from individual farms, where the focus is centralised towards grapes, potatoes, vegetables and fruits, maize and fodder.
 High-value added products have a low level of production, due to investment requirements and irrigation availability.
 These products such as fruits and vegetables also rely on imported seeds or seedlings, with initial requirements costly for production.
 Fruit and vegetable crops account for less than 20% of UAA.

 Sandunelu, a carrot, onion, and beetroot grower, produces about 60% of the onions and carrots sold in Moldovan supermarkets.
 The company was awarded €492,000 by Mobiasbanca, which is backed by the European Investment Bank.
 Business consulting assistance was also given to the firm, which aided in the preparation of loan paperwork.